 Stay tuned to find out how effective ARED is….

 I’ve enjoyed a fairly wide selection of snowboarding jackets in my time, from cheap to top end.
 And although the Dare2B Baseplate is very much priced in the budget end of the ski wear spectrum, it feels very solid.
-By which I mean the fit and the insulation are excellent.
-I’m 5ft 11 -ish and the XL jacket fits me well, with plenty of room for manouverability.
+Both myself and my snowboard buddy Kit got to check out the same jacket, Kit on the snow and myself in the depths of a UK winter (arguably a better test than on the slopes).

 The Baseplate features a pretty eye-catching print, with a muted camo-style patchwork paired with bright yellow panels.
 Your team will definitely be able to spot you on the slopes as you zip off into the distance, so I think this is a pro.